 "Command and control" leadership no longer works well, if it ever did.
 Today's managers must build trust and influence to get the best results from their people.
 Focusing on behaviors that promote trust in all areas of one's professional life, you will learn why and how to build a stronger, more trust-rich environment with direct reports, managers, colleagues, customers, and suppliers.
 Leaders who hold themselves accountable to the results of their decisions find their people more apt to do the same.

-- Describe the role successful leaders play in the organization and recognize the unique challenges that accompany that role.
+- Identify two roles successful leaders play in the organization and recognize the unique challenges that accompany those roles.

-- Design a plan to build greater trust in the workplace.
+- Recognize four elements to help build greater trust in the workplace.

-- Adjust your leadership style using MRA's Diagnostic Direction© Model.
+- Adjust one's leadership style to the needs of one's employees, using MRA's Diagnostic Direction© Model.

-- Manage relationships with your own manager, peers, and reports.
+- Recognize multiple techniques to manage relationships with one's own manager, peers, and employees.

-- Apply the elements of power and influence to your work relationships.
+- Appropriately apply the elements of power and influence to work relationships.

-- Incorporate results of a 360 Degree Leadership Survey into your personal development.
+- Incorporate the results of a 360-Degree Leadership Survey into the effectiveness of one's managerial development.